Artificial Intelligence for Video-based Learning at Scale

 We invite position papers for a half-day workshop to explore the potential of artificial intelligence (AI) for video-based learning (VBL) at scale.
 This workshop offers an interdisciplinary forum for all interested in applying and / or critiquing AI approaches, such as machine learning, natural language processing, computer vision, and big data analytics.
 Discussions of the potential ethical challenges of AI in education, such as student privacy, bias and discrimination, and labor, are strongly encouraged.
 This workshop aims to develop relevant research topics to researchers and practitioners and to build a community around this emerging area.

 We welcome two to four page position papers in the CHI Extended Abstracts Format on the workshop themes.
 All papers will be single blind peer reviewed by the program committee in order to assess relevance, quality, and diversity of submissions.
 Participants from all backgrounds are welcome.
 Accepted submissions will be presented at the workshop.
-All submissions will be submitted via email to Kyoungwon Seo (email@example.com).
-At least one author of each accepted position paper must attend the workshop, and all participants must register for both the workshop and at least one day of the 2020 Learning @ Scale conference in Atlanta, Georgia.
+All submissions will be submitted via email to Kyoungwon Seo (email@example.com) by July 12.
+At least one author of each accepted position paper must virtually attend the workshop.

 We intend to publish a special issue paper reviewing how the Learning @ Scale community can move towards realizing the potential of AI for video-based teaching and learning.